TerikaJ/DNS-Azure/README.md

 <img width="550" alt="7a  Refresh" src="https://github.com/TerikaJ/DNS-Azure/assets/136477450/0360b4ea-c67d-41f1-aa25-90594ef8fa1d">

-② On the client, ping "mainframe"; it will still ping the old IP address.
+② On the client, **ping** "mainframe"; it will still ping the old IP address.

 <img width="525" alt="10  ping mainframe 8 8 8" src="https://github.com/TerikaJ/DNS-Azure/assets/136477450/9c7e4e59-a9de-4fab-9b77-7823db6c04bd">

-③ Run ipconfig /displaydns to reveal that the DNS cache still has the old IP.
+③ Run **ipconfig /displaydn** to reveal that the DNS cache still has the old IP.

 <img width="550" alt="11  ipconfig :displaydns" src="https://github.com/TerikaJ/DNS-Azure/assets/136477450/8e5f8a83-2424-48df-b36c-f951336702b2">

-④ Run ipconfig /flushdns to empty the cache.
+④ Run **ipconfig /flushdns** to empty the cache.

 ***IMPORTANT: Ensure that you are running the Command Prompt as an Administrator or this will not work.***

 <img width="550" alt="12  ipconfig :flushdns Run as Admin" src="https://github.com/TerikaJ/DNS-Azure/assets/136477450/b5e398ad-8dba-4dbd-b9c1-a2f4ceed5776">

-⑤ Ping "mainframe" again; the IP address will be updated to the new one on the client side.
+⑤ **Ping** "mainframe" again; the IP address will be updated to the new one on the client side.

 ⑥ Verify that the new IP address of the record shows when pinging "mainframe".
 <img width="541" alt="13  ping mainframe now Google IP ADD" src="https://github.com/TerikaJ/DNS-Azure/assets/136477450/9b29e5b1-c736-49fa-8a25-ae58e1f6c6ec">